 In my YouTube video oh my Disney’s Beach Club Room Tour, I show that there’s not much as far as storage goes.
 However, once I turned the camera off, I found one more hidden drawer that could be used as storage that I didn’t initially see!

 This coffee table has a fairly large drawer to hold necessities, kids toys, and/or clothes in!
-This definitely helps out since the drawers on the dresser are super small and shallow.
+This definitely helps out since the drawers on the dresser are small and shallow.

 The Murphy Bed

-Hidden amongst the dresser and under the TV, is a twin sized murphy bed.
+Hidden amongst the dresser and under the TV, is a twin sized Murphy bed.
 It was incredibly easy to pull down, but not much so that a child can do this himself.
 There are two buttons on either side, and only one needs to be pressed down to pull down the bed.